Table of Contents

 Help From Experts

-From this table, you can see that the Surgent CPA Review course only scores 4 points.
-In contrast, Becker CPA Review scores 5 points.
-Therefore, in our estimation, Becker beats out Surgent.
-Becker’s course has a better reputation, better materials, and better discounts.
-So, even though it is more expensive, you’re getting something that justifies the price.
-On the other hand, Surgent’s course is so new that reconciling the high cost is hard.
+From this table, you can see that the Surgent CPA Review course scores 5 points.
+In contrast, Becker CPA Review scores 4.5 points.
+Therefore, in our estimation, Surgent beats out Becker.
+Surgent’s course has better technology, like ReadySCORE, better materials, and better discounts.
+So, even though it isn't as expensive as Becker, you’re getting something that justifies the price, while still helping you pass on the first try.

 Furthermore, Surgent has made impressive strides since entering the CPA review course scene rather recently.
 Their technology is unique, and their commitment to innovation is encouraging.
 So, we believe this course has a lot of potential that move prove very effective in the future.